Arsenal edges past Porto on penalties to reach Champions League quarterfinals for first time in 14 years | KRDO

 Arsenal continued to press and had chances to win the tie through Bukayo Saka and Odegaard, but there was an increasing inevitably that the tie would be going to extra time.

-The home advantage seemed to prove piviotal in the penalty shootout.
+Arsenal’s home advantage then proved pivotal in the penalty shootout.
 Faced by a wall of noise and twirling red and white scarves, Wendell and Galeno were unable to maintain their focus and the duo’s missed penalties proved costly for Porto as Arsenal fans serenaded their manager with one final rendition of ‘Super Mik Arteta.’

 The-CNN-Wire